AI Business TransformationBusiness Ops

 We already have a CAIO who is doing good work.
 Does this mean we need to replace them?

 Almost certainly not.
-Most CAIOs have the technical expertise and organizational credibility to be highly effective in the framework-aligned role.
+Most CAIOs have the technical expertise and organizational credibility to be highly effective in the methodology-aligned role.
 What typically needs to change is the mandate, not the person.
-Share this framework with your CAIO and have a conversation about repositioning the role.
+Share this methodology with your CAIO and have a conversation about repositioning the role.
 Most technically strong leaders welcome the expanded mandate because it gives them strategic influence they did not have when they were confined to technology decisions.

 How is the CAIO’s department different from an AI center of excellence?

 A center of excellence typically operates as a service bureau: business units submit requests, the center builds AI solutions.
-The CAIO's department under this framework does not build solutions for the business.
-It builds the business's capacity to transform itself.
-The difference is fundamental: the center of excellence model reinforces technology-first thinking because the business unit is asking "give me an AI tool."
-The CAIO's department model supports transformation-first thinking because it helps the business unit redesign its operations and then determine what AI capability the new design requires.
+The CAIO’s department under this methodology does not build solutions for the business.
+It builds the business’s capacity to transform itself.
+The difference is fundamental: the center of excellence model reinforces technology-first thinking because the business unit is asking “give me an AI tool.“ The CAIO’s department model supports transformation-first thinking because it helps the business unit redesign its operations and then determine what AI capability the new design requires.

 Where do we find AI-Business Translators?
 This seems like a role that barely exists.